This page in brief

 At first sight, premise 4 seems hard to justify – why assume that God is the only possible explanation?
 There are two reasons to accept this premise:

 - What else could explain the universe, except a necessary, timeless being existing outside of space-time?
 Nothing within space-time can serve as an explanation, by definition.

 - Atheists sometimes say that, since there is no God, the universe is just a brute fact without any explanation.
 This can be expressed as the proposition: If there is no God, then the universe has no explanation.
 But from this statement, it follows by the rules of logic (Modus Tollens) that: If there is an explanation, then there is a God – which is premise 4.

-These two versions of the cosmological argument have been contested on several counts – some objections apply to only one or other version, some apply to both.
+These two versions of the cosmological argument have been contested on several counts – some objections apply to only one or other version, most apply to both.